Angular momentum - mass relation for dark matter haloes: Smoothing in TTT

 Firstly, as pointed out by \citet{white1984}, the validity of the Zel'dovich approximation requires $|\delta^2| < 1$.
 However, inside a protohalo region, there may exist some smaller scale perturbations with $|\delta^2| > 1$.
 To keep $|\delta^2| < 1$ for all scales within a protohalo during the whole period before the turnaround, we need to smooth perturbations with a scale equal to the protohalo scale.

-Secondly, truncating the Taylor expansion at second order requires that the smoothing scale $R_s$ of a protohalo should be comparable to its size.
+Secondly, truncating the Taylor expansion at second order requires that the smoothing scale $R$ of a protohalo should be comparable to its size.
 As shown in Figure \ref{f15}, using a smaller smoothing scale $R_1$, we can see more smaller hills and valleys which lead to failure of the Taylor approximation at certain points such as $q_0$.
 Similarly, one can expect that too large a smoothing scale is not acceptable either.
 Only with a smoothing scale comparable to the protohalo's size ($R=R_0$) can one approximate $\psi({\bf q})$ better within the whole protohalo.

 In practice, a top-hat smoothing function with scale $R_0=(3M/4\pi\rho_0)^{1/3}$ is often used.
 Here, we test this smoothing scheme by comparing the results with different smoothing scales: $R=fR_0$, $R=R_0^m$ and a globally constant smoothing scale $R_\mathrm{global}$.
+Note that $R_0$ is the scale of a protohalo in the Lagrangian space, which depends only on the mass of the final virialized halo, and thus it is not a function of redshift.
+In the following, we use the particle distribution at $z=100$ (the initial condition) to test the prediction of TTT because the Zel'dovich approximation is expected to hold at high redshifts.

 The probability distribution of $J_\mathrm{NB}/J_\mathrm{TTT}$ and $\theta$ for $R=fR_0$ are shown in Figure \ref{f16}, where $J_\mathrm{NB}$ is a protohalo's angular momentum measured from N-body simulation [Equation (\ref{eqn22})], $J_\mathrm{TTT}$ is the angular momentum predicted by TTT [Equation (\ref{eqn09})] and $\theta$ is the angle between ${\bf J}_\mathrm{NB}$ and ${\bf J}_\mathrm{TTT}$.
 With a smaller smoothing scale ($f<1.0$), TTT overestimates the magnitude of angular momentum and gives a poorer prediction of the spin direction.
 Using a larger scale ($f>1.0$), TTT underestimates the angular momentum magnitude and fails to predict its direction.
 More results can be found in Table \ref{t06}, together with the results for $R=R_0^m$.